 Judy is committed to patient and public participation and equity of access in health services.
 She has a special interest in the commissioning and delivery of HIV prevention, support, treatment and care services.

 Andrew Hochhauser QC

 Andrew Hochhauser is a barrister at Essex Court Chambers, a Harmsworth Scholar and Bencher of Middle Temple, a Fellow of the Chartered Institute of Arbitrators and a Deputy High Court Judge.
 He specialises in commercial and employment litigation, with a substantial court and advisory practice.
-He is a Fellow of the Royal Society of Arts, Chair of Paintings in Hospitals, a Governor of the University of the Arts London and a Trustee of Shelter From the Storm, a homeless shelter in King’s Cross.
+He is a Fellow of the Royal Society of Arts, Chair of Paintings in Hospitals, a Governor of the University of the Arts London and Chair of the Ethics Committee of the Courtauld Institute of Art.